+'''

 BOOL SystemPrng(

 unsigned char pbRandomData,

 size_t cbRandomData);

+'''

 The SystemPrng() function fills a buffer with random bytes.
-It generates these bytes by taking the output of a cascade of two SP800-90 AES-256 counter mode based DRBGs, seeded from the Windows entropy pool.
+It generates these bytes by taking the output of a cascade of two SP 800-90A AES-256 counter mode based DRBGs in kernel-mode and four cascaded

+SP 800-90A AES-256 DRBGs in user-mode; all are seeded from the Windows entropy pool.
 The Windows entropy pool is populated from the following sources:

-- An initial entropy value provided by the Windows OS Loader (Cert. #1896) at boot time. - The values of the high-resolution CPU cycle counter at times when hardware interrupts are received. - Random values gathered from the Trusted Platform Module (TPM), if one is available on the system. - Random values gathered by calling the RDRAND CPU instruction, if supported by the CPU.
+- An initial entropy value provided by the Windows OS Loader (Cert. #2601) at boot time. - The values of the high-resolution CPU cycle counter at times when hardware interrupts are received. - Random values gathered from the Trusted Platform Module (TPM), if one is available on the system. - Random values gathered by calling the RDRAND CPU instruction, if supported by the CPU.

-The Windows RNG infrastructure located in cng.sys continues to gather entropy from these sources during normal operation, and the DRBG cascade is periodically reseeded with new entropy.
+The Windows DRBG infrastructure located in cng.sys continues to gather entropy from these sources during normal operation, and the DRBG cascade is periodically reseeded with new entropy.